Python QR Code Generator using pyqrcode in Tkinter

 Source Code

-• vid = cv2.VideoCapture(0) this code is to start the camera on the laptop.
+• vid = cv2.VideoCapture(0): This code is to start the camera on the laptop.

-• while i<2: the information of the QR code will be captured 2 times in a row
+• while i<2: the information of the QR code will be captured 2 times in a row,

-• decoded = pyzbar.decode(f)this code is to recognize and record the QRcode.
+• decoded = pyzbar.decode(f): This code is to recognize and record the QR code.

 from tkinter import *